Resilient Topology-Aware Coordination for Dynamic 3D UAV Networks under Node Failure: Simulation Results and Analysis

-To evaluate system resilience, a catastrophic node failure is programmed at $t=100$ by setting the survival indicator $\xi_k(t) = 0$ for a randomly selected UAV node (excluding the GBS), forcing the remaining swarm to reconfigure the network topology autonomously.
-The consolidated parameters are detailed in Table \ref{tab:parameters}.
+To evaluate resilience, a catastrophic node failure is triggered at $t=100$ by setting $\xi_k(t) = 0$ for a randomly selected UAV node (excluding the GBS), forcing the remaining swarm to reconfigure autonomously.
+Consolidated parameters are detailed in Table \ref{tab:parameters}.